calebsg225/agg-workaround/README.md

 Toggle the `toggle` off to let the AI take over.
 Toggle it on to disable the AI's decisions.

 Any orders with an order ID found in the `array` will not be canceled by the `interval function`.
-This ensures that any orders in-store employees aggregate manually will be aggregated.
+This ensures that any orders in-store employees aggregate manually will be aggregated as intended.

 ### Store the function
+**\*\*If you do not know the url of your Dragontail dispatch, hover over the zoom buttons for the map.
+The url will appear in the bottom left corner of the screen.
+It will look something like: `http://10._._._:____/dispatch`.
+This is the url you will enter into the browser.**

 Open the Dragontail dispatch screen in a non-incognito window, then run the following code to store the `startup function` in localStorage under the key `fdd`.
 Unless localStorage is cleared out in the future, you only have to do this once.
 ``` js
 localStorage.setItem('fdd', () => {